 Before creating a Wealthfront account, you’ll have to answer a questionnaire that consists of objective and subjective queries, enabling the robo-advisor to assess your risk tolerance and create a personalized investment plan.

 The online investment manager–in this case, the robo software– then maintains constant asset allocations regardless of your investment amount, potentially improving your Wealthfront performance and giving you significant Wealthfront returns.

 Custom Analysis of Wealthfront

 Wealthfront oversees your portfolio on a daily basis and rebalances or harvests tax losses whenever there are opportunities.
 The company’s software performs automated processes, including rebalancing upon reinvestment of dividends, account rebalancing, and tax-loss harvesting.

-The robo-advisor applies threshold-based rebalancing, in which rebalancing of portfolios occurs whenever an asset class deviates from its target asset allocation instead of relying on a yearly or quarterly schedule.
+The robo-advisor applies threshold-based rebalancing, in which the rebalancing of portfolios occurs whenever an asset class deviates from its target asset allocation instead of relying on a yearly or quarterly schedule.